Boehringer-Ingelheim/TSO500R/README.md

   add_amplification_data(read_gene_amplifications(cvo_data))
 ```

-### Filtering and Processing
+### Filtering and Processing Variants

 We also provide processing/filtering functions.
-If you want to do the following filtering steps, please use the function `process_small_variant_data` on your data frame with small variants.
+If you want to do the following filtering steps, please use the function `process_and_filter_small_variant_data` on your data frame with small variants.

 - filters for variants that
   - have a consequence in a pre-defined list